jhen0409/react-chrome-extension-boilerplate/README.md

 #### Inject page

-The inject script is being run by [chrome/extension/background/contentScriptLoader.js](chrome/extension/background/inject.js).
-A simple example will be inject bottom of page(`https://github.com/*`) if you visit.
+The background script will load [content script](https://developer.chrome.com/extensions/content_scripts), and content script will inject page script into context of currently opened page.
+A open TodoApp button will be injected top of page(`https://github.com/*`) if you visit.

+- Content script can only manipulate DOM of current page.
+(It is running on different context of currently opened page)
+- If you want to interact with a javascript code running in currently opened page, you will have to inject page script into it from content script.

-If you are receiving the error message `Failed to load resource: net::ERR_INSECURE_RESPONSE`, you need to allow invalid certificates for resources loaded from localhost.
+- If you are receiving the error message `Failed to load resource: net::ERR_INSECURE_RESPONSE`, you need to allow invalid certificates for resources loaded from localhost.
 You can do this by visiting the following URL: `chrome://flags/#allow-insecure-localhost` and enabling **Allow invalid certificates for resources loaded from localhost**.

 ## Installation